How to Use an Instant Pot

 1. Was the seal set firmly in the lid?
 If the seal is not firmly set around the inner wire of the lid, it won’t be able to get a good enough seal to hold the pressure.
 If you have two ring seals, replace it and try again.

-4. Did you have at least 1 cup of water in the pot?
-It takes at least 1 cup of water to produce enough pressure.
+4. Did you have at least 1 cup of liquid in the pot?
+It takes at least 1 cup of liquid to produce enough pressure.
 You should be using 3 cups for the water test.

 If none of these issues were the problem, you may have a faulty machine and should contact the manufacturer, according to the instructions in your manual.